IHE/ITI.PCF/input/pagecontent/volume-1.md

 ##### 1:53.4.2.6.1 Intermediate Data Timeframe Content

-This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a timeframe within which data authored or last updated.
+This data scoping option provides for the Consent to have one or more permit/deny parameter that indicates a timeframe within which data has been authored or last updated.

 The use case would be where a patient knows that there was a period of time where they received care, and for which the patient indicates they want to segment out that data for permit or deny.
 The user interface is not defined here or constrained.